 They also concluded that it “may be useful for people exposed to brief periods of severe physical exercise,” such as marathon runners.

 Scientists have carried out a large number of studies to investigate whether vitamin D might help reduce or treat cancer.
-Despite a great deal of research, as one paper explains, there is still no “consensus on whether vitamin D has a beneficial anticancer effect.”
+Despite a great deal of research, as one

 In recent years, a dizzying array of products claiming to improve gut health and a myriad of other woes have appeared.
 In particular, we have all witnessed the rise of probiotics and prebiotics.